max4211/simulation/README.md

 and design decisions were made on a local level (e.g. structure of JavaFX objects in GUI).*

 James Rumsey
+- Simulation design and development
+- Configuration design and development.

 Max Smith
 - User interface design and development